 Art & Media Programme

-Fine art is one of three courses that comprise the art & media programme.
-The full list is art, philosophy, contemporary practices, time based art & digital film and fine art.
+Fine Art is one of two courses that comprise the art & media programme along with Art & Philosophy.
 This programme has an established reputation as the only interdisciplinary arts curriculum in Scotland.

 The bringing together of three distinct pathways under the art and media programme offers a broad educational experience.
 It gives access to a wide range of staff expertise while also allowing you to gain deep knowledge and expertise in your chosen subject pathway of fine art.